All about Email Throttling

-ISPs react differently to receiving a large volume of emails from one common source.
+ISPs react differently to receiving large volume of emails from one common source.
 Some of the ISPs levy permanent or temporary sending volume restrictions.

 How email throttle is different from deferrals?

-Yes, every ESP says this when you sign up for their service.
+True, every ESP says this when you sign up for their service.

-You should gradually increase the volume of emails.
-May it be a dedicated IP or a shared one, it is very important to follow the warm-up process to maintain a good reputation with the ISPs.
-Better the sender reputation, higher the chances of your emails landing in the recipient inbox, and who doesn’t expect that.
+You should gradually increase the volume of emails you send.
+May it be a dedicated IP or a shared one, it is very important to follow the warm-up process so as to maintain a good reputation with the ISPs.
+The better the reputation, the higher the chances of your emails landing in your customers inbox.

 - Clean up your email database